javoire/randomcreations/content/b/space-game.md

 Notice how the screen has smudges and uneveness.
 Never forget that nothing in real life is perfect!
 Always add wear and tear.

-Next up is to make it actually interactive.
+Next up is to make it actually interactive, and make it look good!

 To be continued...